JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q117255" aliases="Hopi" title="Hopi people">
 <param ve-entity eid="Q14524280" title="husk">
 <param ve-entity eid="Q40763" title="seed">
 Sunflower seeds also exhibit variations in size, color, and markings.
-Whole seeds–comprised of a kernel and a husk–can be solid black or gray, and have a stripe pattern.
+Whole seeds–comprised of a kernel and a husk–can be solid black or gray and have a stripe pattern.
 The Hopi tribe of Native Americans have cultivated sunflowers with deep purple seeds, that appear black and shiny, in the southwest for hundreds of years.[^ref23] They use these seeds to produce dark blue or purple dyes for coloring wools and vegetal fibers that are in turn used to make [weavings or baskets](https://scalar.usc.edu/works/american-indian-film-archive/hopi-arts-and-crafts?path=hopi-southwest-indians).
 The processes of cultivating, harvesting, and boiling seeds to produce dye for basketry are examples of a rich tradition of tribal plant knowledge that is interwoven with cultural and spiritual beliefs.
 Indigenous peoples of North America also [use(d) sunflowers in a variety of ways](http://naeb.brit.org/uses/search/?string=sunflower) including as a source of food, fuel, pigment, and medicine, as well as ceremonially.
 <param ve-image fit="contain" primary url="https://www.human.cornell.edu/sites/default/files/styles/landscape_1600x900/public/helianthus-annuus-1.jpg?itok=5KVpk_8q" title="Hopi Sunflower _Helianthus Annuus_, seeds produce blue, black, and purple dye and the leaves give a range of yellow to green, College of Human Ecology, Cornell University">

 ### Gone to Seed